Earn National Recognition

 The US Department of Education's Green Ribbon Schools Program (ED-GRS) recognizes schools, districts, and higher education institutions with active programs, actions, and dedication to sustainability.
 Working in partnership, the Illinois State Board of Education, the Illinois Board of Higher Education, and Illinois Green Alliance administer this program for Illinois.

-Nominated Illinois Green Ribbon Schools demonstrate progress in three pillars.
+Nominated Illinois Green Ribbon Schools demonstrate progress across three pillars:

 Environmental &